yoyoberenguer/Motion-Tracker/README.md

 You can of course place the radar referential point to a different location if you need to show only enemy coming from ahead.

+Try it on your desktop, download the folder Assets and Radar.exe (put them in the same directory) then double click on Radar.exe

 ![alt text](https://github.com/yoyoberenguer/Radar/blob/master/screenshot1.png)

 ![alt text](https://github.com/yoyoberenguer/Radar/blob/master/screenshot2.png)